ZachBeta/rails_llm_voice_chat_example/README.md

 * improve performance of query
   * attempted, seems to only work on fresh refresh
 * messages in scrollable frame
+* set up a git remote repo

 # now
 # next
 * allow a text form based message
+* have two GPTs react to eachother

 # soon
-* set up a git remote repo
 * check balance on personal account openai key